gooop/Systematic-Rat/README.md

 ## Planned Updates
  1. Event creator/organizer
+ 2. Email integration (spam the Rat's discord server with emails from Japan)
+ 3. Spotify integration
+  a.
+Ability to convert threads into Spotify playlists with command
+  b.
+Any song links in the thread will be added to the playlist
- 3. Config to enable/disable features
+ 4. Config to enable/disable features